nquangtrung/blog/content/posts/a-quick-thought-on-the-sympathizer.md

 draft: false
 ---

-Finished reading this book right before 30/4, this is my brief impression on it.
+Finished reading this book the night before 30/4, this is my brief impression on it.

 #### Why did I read this book?